devyourself-boiler-plates/debugging-maze-game/README.md

 To run the game for yourself, simply execute the `mazeGame.js` file.

 Use the tickets on the board you copied to direct you to the bugs you need to address.

+Also!
+Feel free to alter the map.js file if you need to create minimal reproducible examples.
+It's not the only way, but it could be a helpful one.